fabricjs/fabricjs.com/posts/_posts/2020-5-3-controls-api.md

 #### actioname and getActionName

 The property actionName gives the name of the action that the controll will likely execute.
-This is optional, FabricJS uses to identify what the user is doing for some extra optimizations.
-If you are writing a custom control and you want to know somewhere else in the code what is going on, you can use this string here.
+This is used to fire the event during the action, and also FabricJS uses to identify what the user is doing for some extra optimizations.
+If you are writing a custom control and you want to know somewhere else in the code what is going on, you can use this string here and listen to the resulting event.

+The old naming convention of events is still respected.
+So a scale action will still fire the event `scaling` and `object:scaling`.
+But will also fire an extra event `scale` or `scaleX` because that is the action name.
+So when creating your custom action handler ( if needed ) you can choose if explicitly fire an event with the name you want in your action handler or let fabric fire an event with the same name of the action name.

+Be careful of not namig actions with default fabricJS event you are using.

 You can also provide a custom getActionName if your control run multiple actions depending on some external state.